 Don’t forget to give them a hug and a kiss as they set off on this new journey, no matter how old they are. 🙂

 Ready to make meal planning easy this school year?
 Join Dinner Answers and get weekly menus and access to our custom menu planning tool.
-Save $20 off your first year with coupon code BACKTOSCHOOL and get three bonus recipe collections to make lunches easy, too.
 Click here to join now.